-At some point in his or her career, every successful entrepreneur will grapple with that dilemma.
-The good news is that you don't necessarily have to give up your vision or even step out of the limelight to make this happen.
-There are a number of high-profile examples of companies that are run by co-CEOs, including technology powerhouses like Google and LinkedIn, as well as examples from outside the high-tech world such as Whole Foods and Chipotle Mexican Grill.
+There are a number of high-profile examples of companies run by co-CEOs, including technology powerhouses like Google and LinkedIn, as well as examples from outside the high-tech world such as Whole Foods and Chipotle Mexican Grill.

-Drawing on those models, New York-based ShopKeep – which develops an iPad point-of-sale (POS) solution – has embraced the co-CEO organizational structure to prepare for its next phase of growth: it raised a $25 million round of Series C venture capital in April to support this.
-The founder Jason Richelson, a former merchant who created the system to handle his own technology needs, was actually looking for a chief operating officer (COO).
+New York-based ShopKeep – which develops an iPad point-of-sale (POS) solution – has embraced the co-CEO organizational structure to prepare for its next phase of growth: it raised a $25 million round of Series C venture capital last April to support this.
+Founder Jason Richelson, a former merchant who created the system to handle his own technology needs, was actually looking for a chief operating officer (COO).
 But, ultimately, he and the ShopKeep board felt that establishing a co-CEO structure made more sense.

 "My and the board's goal bringing Norm on is to bring someone who really understands how to scale a business so that I could focus on culture, product vision and being a customer advocate," wrote Richelson in his internal letter announcing the change in early May 2014.
 "The co-CEO structure is the best way to cement our partnership to work together and lead this company forward.

 Richelson's CEO "partner" is Norm Merritt, a seasoned operations and finance executive whose most recent position was as CEO and president of IQOR, a $500 million business process outsourcing company.

 NEXT: 'They don't want to look weak for their team.'